-Unfortunately, the majority of puppy-proofing guides stop there.
+Unfortunately, the majority of puppy-proofing checklists stop there.
 But providing a safe, secure home for your new addition goes well beyond their physical safety.

-In this comprehensive guide to owning a new puppy, we also cover the emotion, mental and health aspects of your new puppy’s safety.
-A well-thought out, all-inclusive plan results in successful bonding for puppy and family.
+In this comprehensive puppy proofing guide, we also cover the emotion, mental and health aspects of your new puppy’s safety.
+A well-thought-out, all-inclusive plan results in successful bonding for puppy and family.

 This guide is a manual for new owners, plus a go-to reference after your puppy is all grown-up.
 Areas covered include: